 Parking facilities – Is there off-street parking?
 And if there is, what is the state of the garage or driveway?

 Check the roof – Are there any tiles or slates missing?
 Can you see any tell-tale signs of poor maintenance, including mould and water streaks?
-You should also take a look at the gutters – they should be free from vegetation and in a good state of repair.
+It would help if you also looked at the gutters – they should be free from vegetation and in a good state of repair.

 Don’t forget the walls – Is the paintwork well maintained?
 Check for cracks and the poor rendering of brickwork, as these could be signs of movement on the property.